|Hoarfrost at Jarvi Homestay B&B|

-Why would anyone willingly travel to Alaska in January?
+Why would anyone willingly travel to North in January?

 If for no other reason, perhaps for the beauty of the out of doors.
 This is the time of snow fog and icy tree limbs, called hoarfrost.
 Add a little sun, and you have a magical fairy land.